-Bigger isn’t always better.
 Applying to colleges requires both time and money.
-While some schools offer fee waivers, you’ll likely have to pay an application fee for each application you want to send in.
-College application fees can range from $50 to $90 per application .
-It could be worth setting up an application budget so you know how many schools you can reasonably afford to apply to.
-It could also help to think of your education as an investment, you’re paying the money now so you can hopefully get into a school that fits your needs and will lead you toward a bright career path.
+While some students may qualify for fee waivers, students can expect to pay an application fee for each application.
+College application fees can range from $50 to $90 per application , in some cases even higher.
+It could be worth setting up an application budget so students have an idea of how many schools they can reasonably afford to apply to.

 Each college application will also require your time and attention.
-You may not realistically have the time to fill out 20 applications.
-Another reason you may consider applying to fewer colleges is if you have specific needs or are interested in a particular major or field of study that is only offered at a few schools.
+Students may not realistically have the time to fill out 20 applications.
+Another reason some students may consider applying to fewer colleges is if they have specific needs or are interested in a particular major or field of study that is only offered at a few schools.

 Planning Your Applications

-With that in mind, take some time to review the schools to which you’re actively interested in applying.
-Before you even apply to a school you should have a good idea of what types of programs they offer and what their campus life is like.
+With that in mind, students should take some time to review the schools to which they are actively interested in applying.
+Before applying to a school try to get a good sense of the types of programs offered and what life on campus may be like.

-Now’s the time to think honestly about what you want out of your college experience and craft a list of schools that you think will make you happy.
-Don’t apply to any schools you wouldn’t realistically want to attend.
-As you’re comparing schools, rank your choices.
-This can help you determine if you want to apply early decision or early action to one of your top choices.
+Students can take this time to think honestly about what they want out of their college experience and craft a list of schools that could fit the bill.
+Avoid applying to any schools they wouldn’t realistically want to attend.
+As they compare schools, rank the choices.
+This could help determine when a student may want to apply early decision or early action to a top school.

-If you’re feeling overwhelmed by the application process, talk to your guidance counselor or another confidante who has experience with college applications.
-They can help you navigate the ins and outs of the process and may be able to provide some insightful advice.
+The college applications process can be a lot to handle.
+Students who are feeling overwhelmed by the scope of it all can talk to their guidance counselor or another confidante who has experience with college applications.
+They could help students navigate the ins and outs of the process and may be able to provide some insightful advice.

 Planning for the Future

-Once those acceptance letters start rolling in you can breathe a sigh of relief.
-You’ve got the next four years to enjoy all the new experiences ahead of you.
-If you’ve accepted an offer, it’s never too early to start thinking about how to pay for your education.
+Once those acceptance letters start rolling in, students can breathe a sigh of relief.
+They’ve got the next four years to enjoy all the new experiences ahead of them.
+It’s never too early to start thinking about how to pay for college.

-SoFi offers private student loans with four different repayment options so you can choose what works best for your current financial situation.
-To make things even easier, the application process is done entirely online—from securing a competitive rate to adding a co-signer.
+Some students may find that federal aid, scholarships, and other savings aren’t enough to pay for school.
+In that case, some students may consider borrowing private student loans.
+SoFi offers private student loans with four different repayment options so students can choose what works best for their current financial situation.
+To make things even easier, the application process is done entirely online.

 SoFi Loan Products